tanmoymollik/toy-c-compiler/README.md

 working on macos, so by default the compiler emits assembly code suitable for macos.
 For linux development, set `platform` to `Lib.Platform.Linux` in [driver binary](bin/driver.ml).

+## Implementation Notes ##
+Labels are first mapped during the first semantic analysis pass and resolved in a second pass